(505) 261 -3644

-A learner can be enrolled as long as it takes the learner to complete this eLearning Course, at $47/month.
+A Learner or a Facilitator can be enrolled as long as it takes the learner to complete this eLearning Course, at $19/month.
 It takes as little as 72 hours to complete this eLearning course.
 There will only be a charge for the months learners are enrolled.

 Will there be customer service and tech support available to anyone who subscribes to Speak English With NEEPO?